skellis46/slipbox/somatics unlimited.md

 ### Mechanisms are as rare as hens teeth

-One of the things I catalogued for the articles I looked at was whether they contained any description of the mechanism for the claims made on behalf of the somatic practice.
+One of the things I catalogued for the articles I looked at was whether they contained any description of the mechanism for the beneficial claims made on behalf of the somatic practice.
 By "mechanism" I mean some indication of _how_ the somatic practice did what the author said it did.
 Very few articles in JDSP give mechanisms for how their particular somatics do what they claim to do: about one in five of those I reviewed.
 In most cases, the practice (or practices) are implicitly also the mechanism.
 In other words, somatic practice x can lead to effect y through the process somatic practice x.

-When articles do contain mechanisms they are often vague OR it's not possible to ascertain if the mechanisms even have anything to do with the somatic practice around which the claim is based.
+When articles do contain mechanisms they are mostly vague OR it's not possible to ascertain if the mechanisms even have anything to do with the somatic practice around which the claim is based.

 Here's an example.
 It's the next one off my list of randomly selected articles, and is from Vicky Wright's remarkable 2021 (V13:1/2) reflection on _Using mask to explore earlier evolutionary states of sensory awareness, and their role in our inter-relationship with the natural world_ [-@wright-2021-using].